June 30, 2021 12:01am GMT

 The only way to confront these violations and mend a broken system is through a statutory inquiry that identifies and informs ministers, parents, and the general public about the egregious practices taking place.
 Practices that in any other environment would lead to criminal prosecution, accountability, and justice for victims.

-ICARS now supports over 1600 families across the UK whose children have been harmed physically and psychologically through the use of restraint and seclusion.
+ICARS supports families across the UK whose children have been harmed physically and psychologically through the use of restraint and seclusion.

 New families are presently joining us on a daily basis.
 These families deserve answers, and as a group, we are united in our knowledge that this abuse is not necessary and that it needs to stop in order that other children are spared the harm that so many have suffered.